 From above and below the platform, large metallic hands with three fingers and an opposable thumb extended outward, each with its own task.

 “EnViro suit activated.
-Welcome back, Sir.
-It has been four months, 3 weeks and four days since you were last in an EnViro suit,” said the suit AI.
+Welcome back, sir.
+It has been four months, three weeks, and four days since you were last in an EnViro suit,” said the suit AI.
 “I have taken the liberty of uploading your system preferences and the required mission data into this suit.”

 “Yeah, that system is an asshole.”